qcliu0/Marmousi_SRVM/README.md

 Dataset to test SRVM based elastic FWI and acoustic FWI.

-We can compare SRVM with L-BFGS in this testing.
+We can compare SRVM with L-BFGS in terms of data misfit and model misfits.

 The useage of this example is similar with those under SeisFlows, except for on additional option, SRVM.